mitchpaulus/dotfiles/notes/hvac.md

 EER is output BTUs / input Wh.
 EER = 3.41214 * COP, COP = EER / 3.41214.
 EER = 12 * kW/ton, kW/ton = EER / 12.

+See CFR-2021 Title 10 Part 430 for the official documentation

+For SEER2, the cooling bins are 5°F in width, from 67°F to 102°F.
+I'd imagine that those are the bin centers.

+When reading the documentation, looks like k=1 means low speed, k=2 means high speed.

+> Use the superscript k=2 to denote a test with the unit operating at high capacity or full speed,
+> k=1 to denote low capacity or minimum speed, and k=v to denote the intermediate speed.

 ## WWR - Window to Wall Ratio, Window percentage

 WWR = 1 / (1 - Window Percentage)